Transgender sexuality: Transgender women

-A 2015 survey of roughly 3,000 American trans women showed that at least 60% were attracted to women.
-Of the trans women respondents 27% answered gay, lesbian, or same-gender-loving, 20% answered bisexual, 19% heterosexual, 16% pansexual, 6% answered asexual, 6% queer, and 6% did not answer.
+A 2015 survey of roughly 3,000 American trans women showed that at least 60% were attracted to women and 55% were attracted to men.
+Of the trans women respondents, 27% answered gay, lesbian, or same-gender-loving, 20% answered bisexual, 19% heterosexual, 16% pansexual, 6% answered asexual, 6% queer, and 6% did not answer.

 Transgender men

 Foerster reported a 15-year successful relationship between a woman and a trans man who transitioned in the late 1960s.

 In the 20th century, trans men attracted to women struggled to demonstrate the existence and legitimacy of their identity.
 Many trans men attracted to women, such as jazz musician Billy Tipton, kept their trans status private until their deaths.

-Although the literature indicates that most trans men identify as heterosexual, their attraction can vary.
+Until the mid-2010s, medical textbooks commonly suggested that most transgender men were straight.
+However, a 2015 survey of roughly 2000 American trans men showed more variation in sexual orientation or sexual identity among trans men.
+23% identified as heterosexual or straight.
+The vast majority (65%) identified their sexual orientation or sexual identity as queer (24%), pansexual (17%), bisexual (12%), gay/same-gender loving (12%), asexual (7%), and 5% did not answer.
 Author Henry Rubin wrote that "[i]t took the substantial efforts of Lou Sullivan, a gay FTM activist who insisted that female-to-male transgender people could be attracted to men."
 Matt Kailey, author of Just Add Hormones: An Insider's Guide to the Transsexual Experience, recounts his transition "from 40-something straight woman to the gay man he'd always known himself to be."
 Researchers eventually acknowledged the existence of this phenomenon, and by the end of the 20th century, psychiatrist Ira Pauly wrote, "The statement that all female-to-male transgender are homosexual [Pauly means attracted to women] in their sexual preference can no longer be made."

-A 2015 survey of roughly 2000 American trans men showed more variation in sexual orientation or sexual identity among trans men.
-23% identified as heterosexual or straight.
-The vast majority (65%) identified their sexual orientation or sexual identity as queer (24%), pansexual (17%), bisexual (12%), gay/same-gender loving (12%), asexual (7%), and 5% did not answer.

 Trans gay men have varying levels of acceptance within other communities.